RealCatto/TestUI/README.md

 - Use `$player` to display player name
 - Use `§` as formatting codes
 - Use `\n` to break into a new line
+- Added Config So You Can Customize Rules
 - Change command description to suit your server

 # How to Install